marcliberatore/230-lab-bash-scripts/README.md

 man printf
 ```

-Recall that in Project 2, you are asked to read up on the documentation of
+Recall that in Project 2, you were asked to read up on the documentation of
 `printf` with:

 ```